Analyzers

 Parses: amcache_file table

-Purpose: Analyze Windows Amcache registry entries for executed files, checking for hacker tools and RMM tools
+Purpose: Analyze Windows Amcache registry entries for executed files, checking for hacker tools and RMM software

 AmCache Program Analyzer